akhilsimha7/akhilsimha7/README.md

-- 👋 Hi, I’m Akhil, an Engineer trying to learn new softwares every now and then.
+- 👋 Hi, I’m Akhil, an Engineer trying to learn new software every now and then.
+My field of interest is Network and Communication with a main focus on Vehicle Communication.
-- 📫
+- 📫 I currently reside in Bremen, Germany.